Drought-stricken California agencies seek 'water cops'

-The water district serving the state’s Silicon Valley tech hub unanimously approved spending half a million dollars on enforcement, including agents, at a board meeting Tuesday night.
-Los Angeles’ water utility said it would also be hiring more people to investigate reports about residents wasting water.
+The water district serving the state’s Silicon Valley tech hub is considering spending half a million dollars on enforcement agents.
+Los Angeles’ water utility said it would also be hiring more people to investigate reports that residents are wasting water.

 “Our members are up to their ears in reports that people are wasting water,” said Marty Grimes, a spokesman for the Santa Clara County Water District, which sells water to public utilities and municipalities in Silicon Valley.